-Dale Harris was a founding member of the Great Burn Study Group, and has served as its Executive Director since the group organized as a nonprofit.
+Dale Harris was a founding member of the Great Burn Study Group, and served as its Executive Director until 2019.

 Dale was the only member from Montana appointed by the Secretary of Agriculture to the Roadless Area Conservation National Advisory Committee from 2006-2008, and co-chaired the group as it developed the Idaho Roadless Rule.
 Dale has also been vice-chair of the Idaho Roadless Implementation Commission since 2008.
 Dale was instrumental in developing the Clearwater Basin Collaborative in Idaho, and co-led the group for ten years.
 He was also a founding member and joint leader for the Montana Forest Restoration Committee.

 In recognition of his conservation leadership, Dale has received several awards, including the Chevron-Texaco Conservation Award, the Eddie Bauer Company Heroes for the Earth Award, and the Cinnabar Foundation Len and Sandy Sargent Award.
 Dale holds a B.S. in Forestry from the University of Montana.

 Hayley Newman, Field Studies and Outreach Coordinator

 Hayley joined GBSG in 2018 and manages all aspects of GBSG's on-the-ground stewardship and outreach programs.
 Previous to the GBSG, Hayley worked on a variety of conservation issues with the National Wildlife Federation and US Forest Service.
 She holds a B.A. from the University of California Santa Cruz and a M.S. in road ecology from University of Montana.

 Laura has been GBSG's staff accountant since 2000.
 She enjoys working with many small non-profits in Missoula, helping them achieve their mission through effective financial management.
 Laura holds a B.A. from Carleton College and acquired her accounting education from the University of Montana.